 Allen Boat Company became the official builder of Jet-14s in 2007 and continues to build fast, high-quality Jets to this day.

-After 60 years, the Jet-14 class continues to race at venues across the southeast, mid-Atlantic, and midwest U.S. New fleets at Edgewater Yacht Club in Cleveland and a Carolina fleet (#65) based in Asheville NC has consolidated long-standing Jet racing in those areas.
-Brent Barbehenn notched his 19th National Championship at Mohican Sailing club in August, 2015 in his third different boat.
-The class is excited about its return to West River Sailing Club for its 61st National Championships in August 2016.
+After 65 years, the Jet-14 class continues to race at venues across the southeast, mid-Atlantic, and midwest U.S. New fleets at Edgewater Yacht Club in Cleveland and a Carolina fleet (#65) based in Asheville NC has consolidated long-standing Jet racing in those areas.
+Brent Barbehenn notched his 22nd National Championship at Lake Norman Yacht Club in August, 2018.

 -Chris Hennon (#483)